ryandkuster/readsynth_analysis/README.md

 python3 /pickett_flora/projects/read_simulation/code/scripts/fix_R2_headers.py taxid_853_cseqs_2.fq
 ```

 BWA map reads from RMS project and reads simulated from readsynth.py to the F. prausnitzii genome.
+The reads are then subsetted to only those that have proper pairing.

 ```
 spack load bwa@0.7.17